uvastatlab/git_guide/README.md

 **Approach 1: Via branch commands**

-If you are working in a branch (e.g., the main) and want to move your uncommitted changes to a new branch, use:
+If you are working in a branch (e.g., the main) and want to move uncommitted changes to a new branch, use:

 `git switch -c new_branch`
 _or_